neogeographica/gameserver_scripts/README.md

 common code: "server\_loop"
 ---------------------------

-"scriptlib/server\_loop" is the main script that runs a server executable and restarts it if it crashes.  "server\_loop" manages creating and deleting the PID files that the init scripts use to determine if a server is currently running.
+"scriptlib/server\_loop" is the main script that runs a server executable and restarts it if it crashes.  "server\_loop" manages creating and deleting the PID and port files that the init scripts use.
 You should *not* need to modify "server\_loop" in any way when installing, uninstalling, or reconfiguring a server.

 A command script should set up these variables before using "server\_loop":

 * SERVERROOT : working directory used when launching the server
+* SERVERPORT : port number the server will be listening on
 * CMDLINE : command line for launching the server

 The section below on the servers directory structure has some discussion on how you might want to arrange the working directories for your servers.